fernandagdev/fernandagdev/README.md

 # Fernanda Gonzales 👩‍💻

-Software Engineering Student | Mobile Developer
+Software Engineering | Mobile Developer

 ## 🚀 About Me
 Building software directly from mobile using Termux, Git and AI tools.